Number : Season 17, serial 5 of 6.

 Review With Spoilers : Horns Of Nimon is the last broadcast episode of season 17, due to unfinished finale; Shada.

 As an impromptu season finale, it’s not the strongest episode in season 17.
-It does have a good core story to it – though, borrowing from the Earthly Greek legend of the Minotaur in the maze.
-It takes a lead from previous producer Philip Hinchcliffe’s reign, when the gothica back catalogue was plundered for some much needed inspiration.
+It does have a good core-story to it – though, borrowing from (Earth) Greek legend of the Minotaur in the maze.
+It takes a lead from previous producer Philip Hinchcliffe’s reign, when the gothica back-catalogue was plundered, for some much needed inspiration.

 [To the newly arrived Nimon army] “Welcome to Skonnos, my friends.
 Welcome to the new home of the Nimon race – the next step in The Great Journey of Life!”
 The Nimon

-Again, they have that unfortunate man-in-a-suit look that betrayed the Mandrels in Nightmare Of Eden, although the Mandrels just edge the Nimons – in terms of look.
+Again, they have that unfortunate obvious man-in-a-suit look that betrayed, the Mandrels in Nightmare Of Eden; although the Mandrels just edge the Nimons – in terms of look.

-There are some good bits in Horns Of Nimon, such as the constantly evolving maze in which the Nimon lives.
-Every corridor changes and a double back means either a sheer wall or a new set of corridors.
+There are some good moments in Horns Of Nimon.
+Such as the constantly evolving maze, in which the Nimon lives.
+Every corridor changes and a double-back, means – either a sheer wall or a new set of corridors.

 Or the “tributes” (children), willingly sent from planet Aneth, for the Nimon to kill and use.
 Which as a result, will make the Skonnans more powerful.
 Soldeed himself, wrongly believing that with The Nimon getting what it requires, Skonnos will benefit as a consequence.
 Then Skonnos will be able to raise an army to attack Aneth – and conquer and destroy it.

-Horns of Nimon is another good concept with flawed execution.
-It’s not unwatchable but was betrayed by the jokey tongue-in-cheek tone laid down by the Graham Williams era.
+Horns of Nimon is another good-concept piece, with flawed execution.
+It’s not unwatchable but was betrayed by the jokey tongue-in-cheek tone, which permeated the Graham Williams era.

-With a more committed and serious approach, it might have created a season finale gem.
+With a more committed and serious approach, it might have created a memorable – season finale gem.
 Shame.